mcat/gatsby-starter-takeshape-startup/README.md

 [![Deploy with ZEIT Now](https://zeit.co/button)](https://zeit.co/import/project?template=https://github.com/colbyfayock/gatsby-starter-takeshape-startup)

-After deploying to your preferred tool - you will need to add 2 environment files:
+After deploying to your preferred tool - you will need to set your 2 environment variables:
 * `TAKESHAPE_PROJECT`: This is your TakeShape project ID
 * `TAKESHAPE_API_KEY`: This is your API key associated with your account